 Here's an over-simplified signal diagram of a mono chorus pedal:

-The Electro-Harmonix Bass Clone (link to check the price on Amazon) is a great example of a mono chorus pedal designed for bass guitar.
+The Electro-Harmonix Bass Clone is a great example of a mono chorus pedal designed for bass guitar.

 Here's an over-simplified signal diagram of a stereo chorus pedal:

-The Boss CE-2W Waza Craft (link to check the price on Amazon) is a popular example of a stereo chorus pedal.
+The Boss CE-2W Waza Craft is a popular example of a stereo chorus pedal.
 It has a mono input and a stereo output (output A and B).
-Note that, by only plugging into output A, we’d achieve a mono chorus effect.
+Note that, by only plugging into output A, we'd achieve a mono chorus effect.

 Here's an over-simplified signal diagram of a stereo bi-mode chorus pedal: